yadavNishant2020/yadavNishant2020/README.md

 <p>👋 Hi, I'm Nishant Singh Yadav.</p>

-<p>🎓 I'm currently pursuing my B.Tech in Computer Science and Engineering at Chandigarh University.</p>
+<p>🎓 I'm currently pursuing my B. Tech in Computer Science and Engineering at Chandigarh University.</p>

 <p>💻 My passion lies in the world of web and app development, where I strive to create meaningful and user-friendly digital experiences.</p>